ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 Since sepOS/BootROM is *Read-Only Memory* for security reasons, interestingly, Apple cannot patch this core vulnerability without a new hardware revision.
 This thankfully also means that this is not a persistent vulnerability, so it will require a hardware insert or other attached component such as a malicious USB-C cable.

-### Debugging vulnerability
+### Debugging

-Apple left a debugging interface open in the T2 security chip shipping to customers, allowing anyone to enter Device Firmware Update (DFU) mode without authentication.
-DFU is a mode the device will boot into when it cannot boot anymore.
-This is normally turned off, but the device can be demoted from *production mode* with the use of the checkm8 vulnerability.

-An example cable that can be used to perform low-level CPU & T2 debugging is the JTAG/SWD debug cable found on the internet.
-Using the debug cable requires demotion however to switch it from a *production* state, which is possible via the checkm8 exploit.
-See an example of it being used [in this Twitter post](https://twitter.com/h0m3us3r/status/1280432544731860993).

-Combining the top two methods, things start to get interesting.
-Using this method, it is possible to create an USB-C cable that can automatically exploit your macOS device on boot. **(!)**
+Every Apple iDevice (which includes the T2 and the Watch, via a port under the band) ships with a firmware recovery USB interface called Device Firmware Update (DFU), which is triggered when the device is not be able to boot or by pressing a particular set of buttons when turned on.
+It is always available because it is code run from SecureROM.
+This is the mode in which checkm8 runs.

+Apple also leaves the ability to access various debug functionality which is disabled on production devices unless a special boot payload is used which runs in DFU.
+Since Apple is the only one who can sign code for DFU, they can demote any device they like, including the most recent A14 processors.
+But since the checkm8 vulnerability runs so early in the boot process, we too can demote the T2 into DFU mode.
+Without checkm8, we would not be able to run unsigned code in DFU and thus not be able enable debug interfaces.
+Once the debug interface is enabled Apple uses specialized cables with simian names (see Chimp, Kanzi, Gorilla).

 ### Impact